ErpNetDocs/tech/modules/logistics/wms/composite-products/working-with-composite-products.md

 ![Outbound Warehouse Order with Composite Product](pictures/out-wo-composite-product.png)

 4. These lines are then executed by the warehouse workers using WMS Worker app.
 - Dispatch (comp) lines are executed as usual for dispatch operations.
-See Dispatch (comp) (link) task type.
 - Kit line is executed after the Dispatch (comp) lines.
 It is used for fulfilling the parent (requisition) line and performing a control.
-It is very important that the workers will not miss to dispatch some of the components or will not dispatch an additional component by mistake.
-This would make the customer, the management, or both unhappy.
 How the control is performed depends on the specified level of control.
-For more information, see Kit (link) task type.
+For more information, see @levels .

 5. Once the Warehouse Order has been finished the execution information is returned to the Inventory module (the Store Order).
 Then the Inventory module creates a Store Transaction for the dispatch composite product and the flow continues as normal (as it would for an ordinary product).